 Francesca Thorpe (MBACP)Accredited, Supervisor & Mindfulness Trained

-I appreciate that choosing a counsellor is a daunting task especially when you are not feeling in a great place yourself.
+I appreciate that choosing a counsellor is a daunting task.
 I am passionate about providing a safe environment for clients to come and talk about their present difficulties.
 I aim to offer an authentic working relationship between myself and clients.
 I see this trusting working relationship from where we can start to gently explore whatever is preventing you from enjoying a fulfilling life.
 I offer a pre-arranged free 20minute conversation via video or telephone which gives us both an opportunity to see if the way I work will be of support.

 Some people seek counselling because they can see a specific problem that is causing unhappiness.
 Other people describe a feeling of not knowing why they feel sad, or they cannot see anything in their life that brings them a sense of joy.
 Whatever the issue is I aim to provide an open environment to explore these.

 I am also trained in Cognitive Behavioural Therapy (CBT), Acceptance Commitment Therapy (ACT), Solution Focused Therapy, and I am a trained mindfulness teacher.